World Oceans' Day 2013

 Off the Antarctic Peninsula, Australian and United States researchers deployed data-logging and satellite tags on 15 minke whales and deployed 26 tags on humpback whales.
 The data collected by the tags will provide the first insights into the diving and feeding difference between the two whale species.
 Check out the stunning photographs and video footage in the story Significant advances in non-lethal research on Antarctic minke whales.

 The Australian Patagonian toothfish fishing industry received some good news recently too, with the announcement by the Monterey Bay Aquarium’s Seafood Watch program that Australian-caught toothfish was a ‘best choice’ for consumers.
 Australia operates two Patagonian toothfish fisheries - the Macquarie Island Toothfish Fishery and the Heard Island and McDonald Islands (HIMI) Fishery.
 Both fisheries were accredited as sustainable by the Marine Stewardship Council last year, after years of scientific research and the adoption of conservation and management measures in the region, through the Commission for the Conservation of Antarctic Marine Living Resources (see Subantarctic toothfish fishery certified sustainable).

-The Seafood Watch program synthesizes and analyzes the most current ecological, fisheries and ecosystem science on a species, then evaluates this information against the program’s conservation ethic to arrive at a recommendation of ‘Best Choices’, ‘Good Alternatives’ or ‘Avoid’.
+The Seafood Watch program synthesises and analyses the most current ecological, fisheries and ecosystem science on a species, then evaluates this information against the program’s conservation ethic to arrive at a recommendation of ‘Best Choices’, ‘Good Alternatives’ or ‘Avoid’.
 A label of ‘best choices/green’ indicates the species is well managed and caught or farmed in environmentally friendly ways.
 Read more in Patagonian toothfish now a ‘best choice’ for consumers.